 Nikon’s first go, 1960’s Nikkorex, never caught on.
 Nikon simply guessed wrong at what features amateurs wanted.
 Moreover, Nikon outsourced manufacture, and whispers of reliability problems hurt sales.
 So Nikon tried again with an all-new camera built in Nikon factories.
 The Nikomat (in Japan, Nikkormat in the rest of the world) was born, starting with the 1965 Nikomat FT.
 Recently, a Japanese Nikomat was generously donated to the Jim Grey Home for Wayward Cameras.
 It’s this 1967-1975 Nikomat FTn.

 Consumer SLR photographers, it turned out, wanted through-the-lens metering, fast shutters, and interchangeable lenses.
 The Nikomat/Nikkormat line obliged, and could take the entire range of Nikkor lenses that were designed for Nikon’s professional F-series cameras.
 But the Nikomats lack the F’s interchangeable viewfinders and focusing screens, and can’t take motor drives.
 Also, there’s no hot shoe.
-A clip-on accessory shoe was available, and a flash could be plugged into M (flashbulb) or X (electronic flash) terminals.
+A clip-on accessory shoe was available, though, and a flash can be plugged into M (flashbulb) or X (electronic flash) terminals.

 But much like the venerable F, the Nikomat FTn is built like a tank.
 It feels more substantial than either of my Nikon F2s.
 It boasts a mechanical vertical focal-plane shutter with speeds from 1 to 1/1000 second.
 You set shutter speed on the lens barrel, and the speed is visible in the viewfinder.
 It also features center-weighted average through-the-lens metering.
 Pull the wind lever back a little to activate the meter, and then adjust shutter speed and aperture until the needle in the viewfinder is between the + and – symbols.
 Alternatively, you can use the meter display on the top plate next to the rewind lever.
 Adjust exposure until the meter is centered in the o symbol.
 The FTn also offers depth-of-field preview and mirror lockup.
 It takes film from 12 to 1600 ASA.